sstockard/sstockard.github.io/index.md

 Please feel free to contact me with questions: sinclairstockard[at]gmail.com or connect on [Linkedin](https://www.linkedin.com/in/sturners/).

 **Below is some sample work from my time at OSU.
-Please contact me personally for samples of my work at Nationwide.
-Or, nationwide associates can view some sample queries [here](https://github.nwie.net/Nationwide/Telematics-PL-Product-Development/).**
+Due to data sensitivity, please contact me personally for samples of my work at Nationwide.
+Or, Nationwide associates can view some sample queries [here](https://github.nwie.net/Nationwide/Telematics-PL-Product-Development/).**

 ## Recent Projects